Urca: History

-Building space in Rio is restricted by the city's geography, which offers formidable physical barriers to urban expansion.
-The notion of filling in part of the shallow bay around the Morro Vermelho and building a neighborhood on it was mooted periodically in the nineteenth century, and in the 1880s a development company was formed for the purpose, Urbanização Carioca, whose acronym Urca gave the neighbourhood its name.
-But, some historians contest this version, identifying the name Urca already stamped in 18th century maps.
+Building space in Rio is restricted by the city's geography, which presents physical barriers to urban expansion.
+The notion of filling in part of the shallow bay around the Morro Vermelho and building a neighborhood on it was mooted periodically in the nineteenth century, and in the 1880s a development company was formed for the purpose, Urbanização Carioca.
+It has been suggested that the company's acronym, Urca, gave the neighbourhood its name.
+However, some historians contest this, identifying the name Urca already stamped in 18th century maps.
 "Urca", in old Portuguese tradition, designates a small and large cargo ship.
 Legal wrangles over financing and land titles delayed work for a generation, but the landfill began shortly after the conclusion of World War I and the first houses were built in 1922.
 The centrepiece of the new neighbourhood was a cassino, originally conceived as a competitor to the newly installed cassino in the luxury Copacabana Palace hotel, in those days a rather longer and more inconvenient haul from downtown Rio.

-The neighbourhood's origin as a 1920s urban development is very evident.
-Photos of the area on the 1930s show lots divided up, a low sea wall, individual houses and the trees so characteristic of the area now mere saplings.
-It is perhaps second only to Santa Tereza as a carioca urban neighbourhood in its pleasantness, architectural unity and lack of the crass development which has scarred so much of the city.
-Part of this is explained by the neighborhood's insularity.
-The developers of Urca made their money by dividing up the neighbourhood into lots and selling them to small investors, many of them recent European immigrants, especially Portuguese, of relatively modest means – the richer middle class headed for the more glamorous neighbourhoods of Copacabana and Leme, the other side of Praia Vermelha.
-The heavy military presence around Urca in the coup-prone 1920s was also a disincentive for those with money to afford a beach house elsewhere.
+Photos of the area in the 1930s show lots divided up, a low sea wall, individual houses and the trees so characteristic of the area now as saplings.
+The developers of Urca divided up the neighbourhood into lots and sold them to small investors, many of them recent European immigrants, especially Portuguese, of relatively modest means – the richer middle class headed for the more glamorous neighbourhoods of Copacabana and Leme, on the other side of Praia Vermelha.
+The heavy military presence around Urca in the coup-prone 1920s was also a disincentive for those with money to move into the area.
 Many of the present inhabitants of Urca are the descendants of families who bought houses or plots when the area was originally developed.